9 Bible Verses About Prayer

 What do you do if your child has no answered prayers yet?

 Write it Down: Start a prayer journal for yourself and, let your kids start their own, too!
-If, they see you doing it, they will think it's more important and they will be inspired to keep their own journal, too.
-No matter what age they are!
+If they see you doing it they will think it's more important and they will be inspired to keep their own journal, too.
+No matter what age they are it's an enjoyable activity you can do together.

 Keys to Kids Prayer